Extract P-Values from lm() in R: Empower Your Data Analysis

 Conclusion: Extract P-values from lm() in R

-In conclusion, we have successfully learned how to extract the p-values from lm() in R. By leveraging the broom package, we accessed vital information about statistical significance in regression models.
+In conclusion, we have learned how to extract the p-values from lm() in R. By using the broom package, we accessed vital information about statistical significance in regression models.
 This knowledge empowers us to make informed decisions and draw meaningful conclusions from our analyses.

 With the ability to extract p-values, we can confidently identify the significance of predictors, understand their impact on the outcome variable, and communicate our findings effectively.
 This valuable skill applies to various fields, including Psychology, social sciences, and beyond.